What is Strategic Asset Allocation?

 Rebalancing in the Strategic Asset Allocation Process

 Though Strategic Asset Allocation is akin to a buy and holds strategy, this is not to say that it is not monitored.
-Portfolio rebalancing ensures that after a pre-determined period, the entity managing the portfolio makes changes to the allocation to ensure that the allocation to the broad asset classes, namely, equities, fixed income, and cash, is brought back to the level which was determined initially.
+Portfolio rebalancing ensures that after a pre-determined period, the entity managing the portfolio makes changes to the allocation.
+This is to ensure that the allocation to the broad asset classes, namely, equities, fixed income, and cash, is brought back to the level which was determined initially.
 This is required because the returns from these asset classes change the asset allocation, given their performance over the course of the period.

 Example of Rebalancing

 For instance, let’s consider an investor with $100,000 to invest.
 According to his risk tolerance level and investment horizon assessment, let’s assume that the Strategic Asset Allocation comes out to be 60% to equities, 30% to fixed income, and 10% to cash.
 This means that $60,000 of the aforementioned investment pool will be invested in stocks, $30,000 will be invested in bonds, and $10,000 will be invested in cash and cash equivalents.
 The rebalancing frequency has been fixed annually.

 After one year, let’s assume that the equities portion of the portfolio has returned 20%, fixed income has returned 9.5%, and cash has returned 2.5%.
 This performance has increased the portfolio’s overall value to $115,100, with the value of equities, fixed income, and cash segments standing at $72,000, $32,850, and $10,250, respectively.
 But due to this change in value, the allocation of these asset classes now stands at 62.6%, 28.5%, and 8.9%, respectively, which is a deviation from the 60:30:10 mix that was determined initially.